573-pankaj/-Analyses-the-features-of-Orthopedic-patients-and-making-a-decision-whether-a-patients-is-Normal-or-/README.md

-# -Analyses-the-features-of-Orthopedic-patients-and-making-a-decision-whether-a-patients-is-Normal-or-
-#Analyses the features of Orthopedic patients and making a decision whether a patients is Normal or Abnormal.
+# Analyses the features of Orthopedic patients and making a decision whether a patients is Normal or Abnormal.
 Algorithms Used : K-NN
 Testing Score : 83%
 K-NN Training Score : 75%